Often used in the Concept Video

 - Roxette's "Anyone" has bookends shot in black and white showing an ambulance crew taking care of an unsuccessful suicide victim (singer Marie Fredriksson).
 The rest of the video is shot in colour, showing the lead-up to the suicide attempt.

-- Blind Melon's "No Rain" beings with a short tap routine, followed by hysterical audience laughter.
+- Blind Melon's "No Rain" beings with a short tap routine by a girl dressed as a bee, followed by hysterical audience laughter.
 It sets up the story for the rest of the video.

-- "Weird Al" Yankovic took the (now outdated) Jeopardy intro for "I Lost on Jeopardy" to help establish the location.
+- "Weird Al" Yankovic took the (now outdated) Jeopardy! intro for "I Lost on Jeopardy" to help establish the location.
 He also does this with "Like a Surgeon", showing the intern walking through the corridors (and naturally using giving The Three Stooges a Shout-Out).
+And in a direct parody of the above mentioned "No Rain" (albeit silent), "Bedrock Anthem" starts with the tap dancing bee girl before the "John Frusciante" begins the Red Hot Chili Peppers parody.

 - French singer Myléne Farmer is very prone to these, some of her music videos are more than twice the length of the song.